18F/data-act-pilot/docs/HOWTO.md

 * A chance to [provide feedback](CONTRIBUTING.md "give feedback or ask a question about the DATA Act broker pilot") on this process and the experience of using the broker
 * A first, high-level validation check of files created for the DATA Act

-For a more comprehensive background about the project and submission process we're testing, [watch the pilot's screencast](#).
+For a more comprehensive background about the project and submission process we're testing, [watch the pilot's screencast](https://github.com/18F/data-act-pilot/blob/master/assets/screencast/data_act_pilot_screencast_sept_2015.avi?raw=true "download screencast").
-**TO DO:** add link for updated version of the screencast.

 ## How to use the prototype